WinukaAmbegoda/SmartVault/README.md

 <section>
   <h2>Overview</h2>
-  <p><strong>Smart Vault</strong> is a fully automated, tag-based EC2 backup solution using Amazon EBS snapshots.
+  <p>When your company system crashes or someone wipes important files, you are not only losing money, but also the trust of your customers.
+While every company implements backups, this alone is not enough. <strong>Smart Vault</strong> is a fully automated, tag-based EC2 backup solution using Amazon EBS snapshots.
 It is designed to be smart, cost-effective, and secure.
 It includes automated snapshot creation, snapshot lifecycle management, cross-region disaster recovery, alerting, and monitoring — all built using AWS native services.</p>
 </section>

 <section>